 Sprout social did a great job of promoting their #SproutSessions webinar series.
 I really like how they've introduced the speakers as well, which is always a good idea.
 It makes people more interested.

-The ideas we’ve talked about till now deal with specifics related to your company.
-There are further, many miscellaneous email newsletter ideas which you can use throughout the year to keep your content pouring in and engaging with your customers.
+The ideas we’ve talked about up to now deal with specifics related to your company.
+There are many additional, miscellaneous email newsletter ideas which you can use throughout the year to keep your content pouring out and to keep engaging with your customers.

 Each month has specific days which you can use for your email newsletters.
 Here are a few examples for every month:

 In the end-of-year reviews, I'd like to give a special mention to Vimeo's end of year newsletter.
-They made it a perfect mix of humor, professionalism, design, and storytelling, which actually made me want to click on the links they had given and know more.
+They made it a perfect mix of humor, professionalism, design, and storytelling, which actually made me want to click on the links they had given and find out more.
 Kudos!

 Other than special days, you can also use the following content ideas for your newsletter:

-If all the above ideas still do not fill your appetite for newsletter ideas, no problem.
+If none the above ideas fill your appetite for newsletter ideas, no problem.
 Simply check out recent hot news and events and figure out how you can align your message with those.

-It's just a neverending resource for inspiration.
-But of course, you're creativity is required to make the most of these opportunities.
+It's a neverending resource for inspiration.
+But of course, your creativity is required to make the most of these opportunities.

-The trick for choosing these stories is not their scale – but whatever has the attention of your target audience.
-In every “internet” day – there is news, new events, new social media trends and viral content.
+The trick for choosing these stories is not their scale, but rather whatever has the attention of your target audience.
+In every “internet” day, there is news, new events, new social media trends, and viral content.
 The advantage of using these is that the content is already familiar to the people, and you can use it to piggyback your email newsletter by tying them to your business.

-A recent example of this is American President and all the controversial policy changes he's been making.
-When he introduced the travel bans, some of the best performing email marketing campaigns were talking about how they opposed (or supported) it – and how their product met with their views.
+A recent example of this is the American President and all the controversial policy changes he's been making.
+When he introduced the travel bans, some of the best performing email marketing campaigns were talking about how they opposed (or supported) it, and how their product met with their views.

 Feel free to comment if we missed out on any email newsletter topics or ideas!
 Which ones will you be using to make your campaigns more interesting?